Healing Outreach Prevention & Education

 What to Expect

-Coming to Kids’ HOPE Center can be daunting to both children and families.
-We hope the following information helps prepare you and your child to have a comfortable experience and a positive outcome:
+When coming to Kids’ HOPE Center we hope the following information helps prepare you and your child to have a comfortable experience and a positive outcome:

 Preparing Your Child